 The eight Trust Board members are:

-Mr Beck is committed to sustainability and effective environmental management working collaboratively with community groups and proponents to responsibly manage the Swan and Canning River system.
-This passion drives him to coordinate and undertake annual tree planting/revegetation projects.
-Mr Beck is a committed outdoor enthusiast having completed multiple Avon River Descents via paddle ski and a substantial bush hiking regime throughout remote Western Australia.
-Mr Beck is an independent Non-Executive Director of ASX listed Primewest Group (one of Australia’s leading private Real Estate Funds Management firms, managing in excess of $5 billion of property assets).
-He is also Deputy Chairperson of the Rottnest Island Authority, member of the Central Perth Planning Committee, Deputy Chairperson of the Historic Heart of Perth Committee, member of the Western Australian Maritime Museum Advisory Committee and member of the Cockburn Sound Management Council.
+Mr Beck has strong interests and commitment to sustainable and effective environmental management by collaboration, benefitting both community interest and protection of Western Australia’s unique flora and fauna.
+This passion drives him to coordinate and undertake the annual tree planting / revegetation with landcare groups.
+Mr Beck is a committed outdoor enthusiast, undertaking regular scuba dives, has completed multiple Avon Descents and a substantial hiking and camping regime throughout remote Western Australia.
+Hamish is the current Chairperson of the Rottnest Island Authority, Member of the Capital City Planning Committee, Deputy Chairperson of the Historic Heart of Perth Committee, Board Member of the Western Australian Maritime Museum Advisory Committee and recently retired Member of the Cockburn Sound Management Council.
+Hamish was also an Independent Non-Executive Director of ASX listed Primewest Group (one of Australia’s leading private real estate funds management firms, managing in excess of $5 billion of property assets).
 In addition, he is an advisor to various institutional and private groups with diverse interests and objectives.
-Mr Beck is the Managing Director of Beck Advisory, an independent property funds management firm providing specialist strategic property advice and asset management to a variety of large private and public companies and not-for-profit institutions.
-Mr Beck joined the Trust board in 2011 and was re-appointed Chairman until 15 July 2022.
+Mr Beck is the Managing Director of Beck Advisory, an independent property funds management firm providing specialist, strategic property advice and asset management to a variety of large private and public companies and not-for-profit institutions.
+Mr Beck was appointed to the Trust in 2011 and was reappointed Chairman in 2020 for a two year term until 15 July 2022.

 Dr Pearce is currently a lecturer in Tourism and Hospitality Management at Edith Cowan University.
 Her experience and skills include social research with a focus on nature-based tourism, providing policy for the National Parks Advisory Committee in Victoria and preparing technical reports for government departments and industry on natural resource management issues.
 She has held various teaching roles at Murdoch and Notre Dame universities and has a Bachelor of Science in Conservation Biology, a Bachelor of Science in Environmental Science (Hons) and a Doctorate of Philosophy.
-Dr Pearce joined the Trust Board in 2017 and was reappointed as Deputy Chair until 15 September 2022.
+Dr Pearce joined the Board in 2017 and was reappointed in 2019 for a three year term until 15 September 2022.

 Mr Peter King

-Mr King has held senior positions in State Government agencies, including the Pilbara Ports Authority, former Department of State Development and the former Department of Agriculture.
-Mr King has more than 39 years experience across government and the private sector in the areas of soil and land survey, natural resource management and land use planning.
+Mr King has held senior positions in several State Government agencies, including the former Department of Agriculture, the former Department of State Development and the Pilbara Ports Authority.
+Mr King has more than 40 years experience across government and the private sector in the areas of soil and land survey, natural resource management and land use planning.
 He is very experienced in Western Australia’s statutory approvals processes and facilitating development of major resource projects and port infrastructure in the Pilbara.
-Mr King has also had overseas postings in several countries in the Middle East and the Sub Continent.
+Mr King has also had overseas postings in a number of countries in the Middle East and the Sub Continent.
 Mr King has a Bachelor of Science (Hons) from the University of Western Australia.
-Mr King was appointed to the Trust Board in October 2016 and was reappointed until 24 October 2022.
+Mr King was appointed to the Trust Board in October 2016 and was reappointed in 2019 for a three year term until 24 October 2022.

 Ms Vanessa Martin